Proof of Delivery and Retrieval

 404 Not Found | Parcel does not exist, or parcel exists but has no confirmation |

-csharp1public class DeliveryConfirmationDetailResponse2{3 public Guid Id { get; init; }4 public string TrackingNumber { get; init; } = string.Empty;5 public string ReceivedBy { get; init; } = string.Empty;6 public string DeliveryLocation { get; init; } = string.Empty;7 public string?
+csharp1public class DeliveryConfirmationDetailDto2{3 public Guid Id { get; init; }4 public string TrackingNumber { get; init; } = string.Empty;5 public string ReceivedBy { get; init; } = string.Empty;6 public string DeliveryLocation { get; init; } = string.Empty;7 public string?
 SignatureImage { get; init; }8 public DateTime DeliveredAt { get; init; }9 public DateTime?
 EstimatedDeliveryDate { get; init; }10 public bool IsOnTime { get; init; }11 public DateTime CreatedAt { get; init; }12}

 Notice that this DTO includes the full SignatureImage base64 string, the EstimatedDeliveryDate for context, and the calculated IsOnTime flag.
 The caller gets everything needed to display a complete proof-of-delivery screen.
+This is different from the lightweight DeliveryConfirmationDto used in POST responses.

-Building the GET Endpoint
+Building the GET Controller Action

 Two Levels of 404